 Highest Elevation: 3,120m

-Time: 5 to 7 hours for the entire visit/ tour/ hike
+Time: About 5 hours for the hiking and visit

 Trail: A wide, dirt trail.
 Uphill the entire way.